 - $10,000- 2 months of researcher time at a fair and living wage to complete data analysis

-**Any individual (or group ) who donate the full price of a hydrophone are given the privilege of naming that instrument.
-When we do fieldwork, all recordings are referenced to the name of the hydrophone that recorded them.
+**Any individual (or group ) who donate the full price of a hydrophone or a vessel are given the privilege of naming that instrument.
+When on the water, our vessel name is how we identify ourselves toeach other and our maritime community.
+When we work with hydrophones in the field, all recordings are referenced to the name of the instrument that recorded them.
 Past hydrophone names have included famous female scientists (“Jane Lubchenko”), our pets (“Luna”), and various animals (“Bumblebee”).
 Hydrophones can last for many years, and we will happily let the ocean whisper sweet nothings to the name of your choosing. **